 For those of you who don't know, Taco Mac is a sports bar/restaurant that has many different locations in the greater-Atlanta area.
 It is known for its huge selection of draft and bottled beers, and of course, the buffalo wings.

 Last July, I had just come back from a vacation to Florida with my mom and my boyfriend, at the time.
 I had been unemployed for about six months and my parents were nagging me to get a job.
 There is a Taco Mac located within a mile from where I live, so I decided that would be a great place to work.
 It's close, it seemed like a fun atmosphere, I would make good money AND be able to watch baseball on the big screens.
-It couldn't get much more perfect than that
+It couldn't get much more perfect than that, right?

 Well, I was right... and wrong.